The practice of physical training dates back to Ancient Greece.

 Lifestyle Changes To Help You Lose Weight

-Health experts agree that adding small efforts to your daily routine can spark significant changes that can make weight loss goals more viable.
+In my coaching experience, I've come to appreciate that small efforts can spark significant changes that can make weight loss goals more viable.

 Here are some lifestyle shifts you can try to burn fat:

-- Rest and Relax.
-Overthinking promotes a stressful environment.
-When you're stressed, your hormones slow down your metabolism and impair your digestion.
-Taking weekly getaways may help to recharge your mind and body [3].
+• Rest and Relax.
+Chronic stress and poor sleep affect your hormones which slows down your metabolism and impairs your digestion.
+According to Muscle and Fitness, taking weekly getaways may help to recharge your mind and body [3].

 References: